lorenzleutgeb/cakeml-wasm/README.md

-What it offers in particular is a basic harness that will take the WebAssembly module (obtained through CakeML) and link it with another WebAssembly module that implements the foreign functions that the CakeML basis library offers.
+What it offers in particular is a basic harness that will take the WebAssembly module (obtained through CakeML) and instantiate it with links to a JS implementation of the FFI.

 ## Build Instructions